 In an area frequented by tropical cyclones, the number of disappearances that did occur were, for the most part, neither disproportionate, unlikely, nor mysterious.

-Furthermore, Berlitz and other writers would often fail to mention such storms, and sometimes even represented the disappearance as having happened in calm conditions when meteorological records clearly contradict this.
+Furthermore, Berlitz and other writers often failed to mention such storms and sometimes even represented the disappearance as having happened in calm conditions when meteorological records clearly contradict this.

 The numbers themselves had been exaggerated by sloppy research.
 A boat's disappearance, for example, would be reported, but its eventual (if belated) return to port may not have been.